Complex-to-Real Sketches for Tensor Products with Applications to the Polynomial Kernel: INTRODUCTION

-In this work, we address this issue from another angle by studying complex extensions of existing sketches.
-These can yield much lower variances as shown in \citet{wacker2022}.
-However, as the feature maps $\Phi: \mathbb{R}^d \rightarrow \mathbb{C}^D$ are complex-valued, they may render a downstream task such as ridge regression more expensive.
-Moreover, \citet{wacker2022} did not provide guarantees on the preservation of the L2-norm, nor did they provide an intuitive explanation for the improved statistical properties of such sketches.
+In this work, we address this issue from another angle by studying simple complex-valued modifications of existing sketches.
+These can yield much lower variances as shown in \citet{wacker2022}, but may render a downstream task such as ridge regression more expensive due to linear algebra operations being applied to complex data.
+Moreover, \citet{wacker2022} do not provide guarantees on the preservation of the L2-norm, nor do they provide an intuitive explanation for the improved statistical properties of such sketches.
 In this sense, our work continues where the previous work falls short.
-We show that the real part of the complex kernel approximation inherits the statistical advantages of complex random feature maps and we call the corresponding features {\em Complex-to-Real (CtR)} sketches.
-These are simple to construct and can be used inside any downstream task without requiring the model to handle complex data.
+We show that complex sampling distributions have smaller higher-order moments than real-valued analogs while also yielding valid sketches, and we provide an in-depth analysis of resulting theoretical guarantees.
+We further show that a concatenation of the real and imaginary parts of a complex sketch inherits its statistical advantages and we call the real-valued result a {\em Complex-to-Real (CtR)} sketch.
+CtR-sketches are simple to construct and can be used in any downstream task without requiring the model to handle complex data.

 More precisely, we make the following main contributions: 1) In Section~\ref{sec:complex-bounds}, we show that complex sketches preserve the L2-norm of an input vector using only $D=\bigO(2^p)$ instead of $D=\bigO(3^p)$ required by their real analogs, while explaining the intuition for this improvement.
-2) In Section~\ref{sec:ctr-concentration}, we show that these results readily extend to CtR-sketches resulting in the same guarantees for the approximate kernel matrix.
-3) In Section~\ref{sec:ctr-variance}, we derive the variances of CtR-sketches and compare them against real-valued analogs.
-4) In Section~\ref{sec:experiments}, we compare a newly developed structured (CtR-)sketch against the state-of-the-art.
+2) In Section~\ref{sec:ctr-concentration}, we show that these results readily extend to CtR-sketches resulting in the same guarantees for the approximate matrix product.
+3) In Section~\ref{sec:ctr-variance}, we focus on polynomial kernels and derive the variances of kernel approximations obtained through CtR-sketches, while comparing them against real-valued analogs.
+4) In Section~\ref{sec:experiments}, we empirically compare a newly developed structured CtR-sketch against the state-of-the-art.

 We made the code for this work publicly available.\footnote{\url{https://github.com/joneswack/dp-rfs}}